 Perusing the chapters in this Guide, it is noticeable that taxpayers, even multinational enterprises (MNEs) and high net worth individuals (HNWIs), are often caught in the crossfire created by the competition between states for capital and investment, and suffer from a changing and uncertain compliance landscape.
 It is therefore extremely valuable to know how to anticipate, prepare for and manage possible audits or to verify whether it is possible to eliminate or mitigate tax risks, either before or during a specific controversy.

-This Guide presents an excellent overview of the main aspects of the tax controversies that are common and distinct in 27 very different jurisdictions (from Afghanistan to Rwanda and Macau but also covering several EU member states, the UK, the USA and Japan), providing a very interesting global analysis of trends:
+This Guide presents an excellent overview of the main aspects of the tax controversies that are common and distinct in 29 very different jurisdictions (from Brazil to Switzerland and New Zealand but also covering several EU member states, Israel, the USA and China), providing a very interesting global analysis of trends, including:

 The reader will also be able to gather comparative information on all the phases of tax litigation in each jurisdiction, either in domestic or cross-border disputes, and will be able to garner an idea of costs and statistics in the area of tax litigation, including the number of cases and the likelihood of a successful outcome for either the tax authorities or taxpayers.